 One study has demonstrated the ability of TB-500 to hinder the activation of NF-κB in the murine macrophages.
 The release of an anti-inflammatory fragment of a peptide known as the acSDKP7, which is a derivative of TB-500, is also shown to be affected by TB-500.

-By mixing the rat’s integrated tissues with TB-500, a significant increase was demonstrated in the release of acSDKP7.
-The splitting of acSDKP7 from Thymosin Beta 4 is governed by an intricate mechanism that shows a compulsory requirement of the peptidases, which can split only a particular molecules’ fragments and includes the hydrolysis of TB-500 by the meprin – alpha.
+Mixing the rat’s integrated tissues with TB-500 demonstrated a significant increase in the release of acSDKP7.
+The splitting of acSDKP7 from Thymosin Beta 4 is governed by an intricate mechanism that shows a compulsory requirement of the peptidases, which can split only a particular molecule’s fragments and includes the hydrolysis of TB-500 by the meprin – alpha.

-Researchers have found Thymosin Beta 4 to be of significant use in the study of different organs’ fibrotic scarring.
+Researchers have found Thymosin Beta 4 to be of effective use in studying different organs’ fibrotic scarring.
 Recently, a published study has shown a notable reduction in inflammation in rodents affected by pulmonary fibrosis.

 The acSDKP7 has also shown a reduction in renal fibrosis in rodents.
-The treatment using this fragment has been shown to reduce the discharge of some important components of the scar tissue like the fibronectin and collagen and has also shown a reduction in the myofibroblast and migration of macrophages to the damaged sites.
+The treatment using this fragment has been shown to reduce the discharge of some important components of the scar tissue like the fibronectin and collagen.
+It has also shown a reduction in the myofibroblast and migration of macrophages to the damaged sites.